JacoBrewis3/ITONICS/README.md

 2. completed
 3. preloading

-To invoke an error rename the file in the
+To invoke an error rename the file in the   private url = '/json/europe_population_enriched.json' to another test string

+Preloader state while loading is set with a setTimeout on 2 seconds to simulate longer loading time from a http response.

+on the main component: CountriesDisplayComponent - the selectors are  being pulled from a single state selector - see WorldSelectors,